nexusriot/DNAS/DESIGN.md

 **Bounded memory.** The gossip de-duplication sets are bounded FIFOs and the mempool is capped, so a long-running node's memory doesn't grow without limit.

+**The miner (`mineLoop`).** The miner runs whenever the node has a wallet; an atomic flag (`SetMining`, `POST /mine`) gates whether it actually produces blocks, so it can be toggled at runtime.
+Each round it builds a candidate (`buildBlock`), then searches for a nonce.
+Two counters make the search
+interruptible: `tipGen` (bumped whenever the tip changes) aborts the hash loop so work is rebuilt on the new tip instead of racing a block that already won, and `txGen` (bumped when a transaction enters the mempool) wakes an idle miner so a payment isn't left waiting for the next interval.

+A block with **no transactions in it** is deliberately throttled: the miner waits `Config.EmptyBlockInterval` (default one `TargetBlockTime`) before minting one, so an idle network isn't flooded with empty blocks.
+This is *local mining policy*, not consensus — peers needn't agree on it — which is why it is a knob: a devnet or a test lowers it so proof of work is the only thing pacing block production.
+(Regtest goes further and mines on demand via `Node.Generate`, bypassing both the interval and the toggle.)

+**Node lifecycle.** `Start` launches the accept loop, a dial loop per known peer, and the miner. `Shutdown` closes a `quit` channel that every one of those loops selects on — including the nonce search's abort check — and closes the listener to unblock `Accept`, so a stopped node leaves nothing running behind it.
+It is idempotent (`sync.Once`), which matters because the daemon shuts down explicitly on a signal while embedders and tests also register it as cleanup.
+Without it a "stopped" node went on redialing its peers every `dialRetryInterval` forever — wasted work in production, and in tests a finished node that could wander into the next one once the OS recycled its port.

 ---

 ## 12. Persistence